vramanavar1/seed-webapi/README.md

   # Step 1: Create Kubernetes Cluster - Using following script

+    NOTE: For simplicity; the below resource names reflect as they are in my environment; please rename as per your environment

     $subscriptionId = (Get-AzSubscription -SubscriptionName Polyglot-Development-PayAsYouGo).Id
     $resourceGroupName = "pgt-seedwebapi-aue-rg"
     $aksClusterName = "kube-seedwebapi-cluster"